Last updated February 2021

 This page highlights how Brexit will affect:

-If you send parcels to friends or family living in an EU country, such as France, Spain, Germany or Italy, the biggest change you’ll notice is around customs documents.
+If you send parcels to friends or family living in an EU country, such as France, Spain, Germany or Italy, the biggest change you’ll notice is around customs documents and fees.

 From January 1st 2021, even if you’re a private individual sending to family and friends in the EU, you will need to complete a customs declaration form and attach it to your parcel.
 The customs declaration should clearly state the contents and value of each item you’re sending, along with an 8 digit HS Code (also known as a commodity code or tariff code).
 This applies to every item you send to the EU, whether it's new, second-hand or even your own personal effects.

-The new trade deal between the EU and the UK means that customs fees will not be applied to your parcel, however, the recipient will be required to pay import VAT.
-Each EU member country is responsible for setting its own VAT rate, which means the rate applied will vary by country.
-You can find more information on that here.
+Import VAT is charged based on the total value of the item.
+This includes shipping fees, insurance and any customs duties incurred.
+It’s important to note that each EU member country is responsible for setting its own VAT rate, which means the rate applied will vary by country.
+You can find more information on VAT rates here.

 We want to make this transition as smooth as possible for our customers so we’ve added a simple step to our booking process which will guide you through the customs declaration and provide you with the necessary documents.
 This way you can be sure that you are compliant with the new rules and avoid any unnecessary delays.